enaughton/blog-2021/src/posts/code-challenege-rest-api-vs-graphql.md

 url: ""
 ```

-After the initial response, you have to make another request to `data.url`
+After the initial response, you have to make another request to the users `https://api.github.com/users/{username} `
 which will return another object of data, with only some of it being useful for this challenge.

 ```object